jhenager/pizza-parlor/readme.md

 # _Pizza Parlor_

-#### _{Brief description of application}, {Date of current version}_
+#### _Pizza Delivery Website, 6/19/20_

 #### By _**James Henager**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This program is designed to let you customize your very own pizza pie!
+Choose your preferred size and toppings and the program will calculate the total cost for you!_

 ## Setup/Installation Requirements

+* Clone the repo from "https://github.com/jhenager/pizza-parlor.git" and open with preferred code editor.

+#### OR

+* Visit the page online at "https://jhenager.github.io/pizza-parlor/"

+## Specifications

 * The program should allow users to select pizza toppings with checkbox forms.
     - Input Example: Pepperoni, mushroom, olive
     - Output Example: Pepperoni

 * The program should allow users to choose which size of pizza they would like.
-    - Input Example: Medium Large
+    - Input Example: Medium, Large
     - Output Example: Large

 * The program should give values to the toppings and pizza sizes.